Nakurai/error_mint_ui/README.md

 # error_mint

-> just to illustrate an error using mint
+> just to illustrate an error while using mint-ui

 ## Build Setup